NexwayGroup/grunt-sass-bootstrapper/README.md

 Type: `array`
 Default value: ['app/styles', 'bower_components']

-Remove paths from importing values in final bootstrap file.
+Removes parts of the paths in @import values in final bootstrap file.

 #### options.bootstrapFile
 Type: `String`
 Default value: `app/styles/bootstrap.sass`

-Output file (bootstrap file) which will contains all 'imports' for collected files.
+Output file (bootstrap file) which will contains all `@imports` for collected files.
 Files that are already imported by SASS/SCSS will be ignored.

 #### options.requireKeyword
 Type: `String`
 Default value: `#requires`

 Module will look for this keyword in sass/scss files to create dependency.
-Pass name of dependent file in quotes after keyword.
+Pass the name of required file in quotes after keyword.
 For example: `// #requires "variables/fonts"`
 Value should have same format as value of sass/scss `@import`.
 Place require keyword as a comment otherwise SASS compiler will throw an error.

 ### Usage Examples